amcglathery/driftt.github.io/http-api.md

         <em>number, optional</em>
       </td>
       <td>
-        the unix timesamp in milliseconds that the event was created at.
-We will will it in with the time we recieve the event if you do not pass it.
+        the unix timestamp in milliseconds that the event was created at.
+We will fill it in with the time we recieve the event if you do not pass it.
       </td>
     </tr>
   </tbody>